SSWConsulting/SSW.Rules.Content/rules/tofu/rule.md

 2. **Communicate Proactively**: Don't wait for someone to ask for an update.
 Regularly communicate your progress, especially if you encounter any roadblocks or delays.
 3. **Set Clear Deadlines**: Establish realistic deadlines for your tasks and communicate these with your team and stakeholders.
 If a deadline needs to be adjusted, communicate this change as early as possible.
 4. **Use Tools to Your Advantage**: Understand the best ways for [following up effectively](/follow-up-effectively) and leverage Scrum tools (e.g., Azure DevOps, GitHub, Trello) to track tasks, deadlines, and progress.
 5. **Close the Loop**: Once a task is completed, ensure all relevant parties are informed and that any necessary documentation is updated.
 Closing the loop is a critical part of the follow-up process, as it signifies that no further action is required.
-The way to do this for a task you received via email is to [send a Done email](https://ssw.com.au/rules/reply-done-and-delete-the-email/).
+The way to do this for a task you received via email is to [send a Done email](/reply-done-and-delete-the-email/).
+For tasks (e.g. a PBI) outside an email it is usually to [add a comment](/rules/close-pbis-with-context/).

 ### Common Pitfalls to Avoid